 Managing the profile size has a direct impact on the performance of a user’s session.
 The current default and best practice is a maximum size of 30GB.
 Having methods of procedures to monitor and/or manage profile disks and those users approaching the limit will help to avoid issues and optimize end user experience.
 While the virtual disk can certainly be expanded beyond defaults, the better solution is to follow the defaults for consistency and identify the elements that are causing the profile bloat.
 On average, a user profile will typically be between 12 and 15GB.

 Much like having virtual profile disks within thresholds, the same would apply to the storage managing those profiles.
 Throughput and IOPS is crucial to create the expected end user experience.
 As the saying goes, “you can’t manage it if you can’t measure it”.
 This raises the importance of having some reliable cadence as to the performance of the storage being used, managed disks or Azure files, monitoring and validating proper thresholds and measures will facilitate performance issues before they manifest into bigger problems.

 We have covered a lot of ground here when it comes to consistent management to optimize workloads.
 We have looked at both technical and economic factors that when done consistently will lead to positive results and customer/end user satisfaction.
 While many of these concepts are applicable in and around Azure natively, it is worth identifying that the core of Nerdio is and will continue to be rooted on optimization.
 In the case of Nerdio products, the orchestration for many of the concepts covered in this article provide reliable and efficient means to align with the outcomes expected when consistent management is employed.
 The flexibility and ease with which Nerdio products can align with procedures and policies makes it a good fit and added accountability when meeting the demands of customers.

-Try Nerdio Manager for WVD out today for free!
+Try Nerdio Manager for Enterprise out today for free!